The Anatomy of a Good Emergency Procedure [Yearn Finance Case Study]

 However, there are a few key roles you need to include regardless of the problem:

-- To make sure that everything goes as planned, you'll need someone with previous experience in similar situations to facilitate the whole process.
+- To ensure everything goes as planned, you'll need someone with previous experience in similar situations to facilitate the whole process.
 The facilitator is there to vet and direct the flow of information and ensure the procedures are met.
 In addition, you need someone who’s ticking off the boxes on the checklist and making sure no steps are overlooked.

 - Protocol dev leads and core developers are typically the largest part of the war room team.
 Why?
 You need people who understand the exploit, as well as any involved protocols.
 Their combined experience should cover all possible aspects that the issue even theoretically could affect.
 This team also needs a web developer to change the UI to reflect the protocol changes.